Why is Car Insurance so Expensive?

 Why is auto insurance expensive?

 If the cost of your car insurance is creeping up, it could be due to a number of factors related to who you are and how you drive — along with world events that could spur insurers to impose premium increases on auto insurance.
 Many factors — related to driving and otherwise — lead to expensive auto insurance premiums.
 Age, driving record, credit score and insurance history are a few important components that contribute to car insurance rates.
+In fact, 39% of Zebra customers used our service because they felt they were paying too much for car insurance.Â

-We outline below some common reasons auto insurance rates are high, along with some ways to reduce your insurance rates.
+We outline below some common reasons auto insurance rates are so high, along with some ways to reduce your insurance rates.

-Why car insurance is so expensive in 2022
+Why car insurance is so expensive in 2024

-- Inflation is the most significant cause of premium increases in 2022, with the average cost rising to $1,529 from $1,483.
+- Inflation is the most significant cause of premium increases in 2024, with the average cost rising to $1,760 from $1,529.

 - This has also driven increases in the costs of new and used cars and healthcare.
 Because car insurance covers much of these expenses after an accident, upticks in the price of cars and healthcare mean higher rates.